Fixed points and completeness in metric and in generalized metric spaces: Partial metric spaces

-To obtain uniqueness and to define a reasonable notion of completeness, a stronger notion of convergence is needed. \begin{defi} One says that a sequence $(x_n)$ in a partial metric space \emph{converges properly} to $x\in X$ iff
+To obtain uniqueness and to define a reasonable notion of completeness, a stronger notion of convergence is needed. \begin{defi} One says that a sequence $(x_n)$ in a partial metric space \emph{converges properly} to $x\in X$ if and only if

 \end{defi}

 In other words, $(x_n)$ converges properly to $x$ if and only if $(x_n)$ converges to $x$ with respect to $\tau_p$ and further

 \begin{prop} Let $(X,p)$ be a partial metric space and $(x_n)$ a sequence in $X$ that converges properly to $x\in X$.
 Then \begin{enumerate} \item[{\rm (i)}]\;\; the limit is unique, and \item[{\rm (ii)}]\;\; $\lim_{m,n\to\infty}p(x_m,x_n)=p(x,x).$\end{enumerate} \end{prop}\begin{proof} Suppose that $x,y\in X$ are such that $(x_n)$ converges properly to both $x$ and $y$.
 Then